Canada security questioned after FBI tip thwarts attack

 The RCMP said Driver, one of only two Canadians currently subject to a peace bond, was not under constant surveillance before the tip from the FBI came on Wednesday morning.

 Driver's father, Wayne Driver, was among those left with questions about why authorities did not intervene more decisively earlier.
-He said he wished his son had been forced into a de-radicalisation programme.
+He said he wished his son had been forced into a de-radicalization program.

 "I don't think [the peace bond] was very effective at all.
 I mean, look at the outcome," Driver's father told the Canadian Broadcasting Corp.